-What wood is bad for carving?
-This question would be easy to answer if everyone knew what wood is actually bad for carving.
-But, if you ask the same question of woodworkers worldwide, you will find very different answers.
-That’s because some woods are dangerous for carving, while some are safe.
-When you’re carving, the first thing that comes to mind is wood.
-We all know we need to use wood for our projects to look their best, and we go out and buy some to get started.
-But, not all wood is made equal, and not all woods behave the same way.
+Which wood is bad for carving?
+This question would be easy to answer if everyone knew what wood is bad for carving.
+But if you ask the same question to woodworkers worldwide, you will get different answers.
+That’s because some woods are dangerous for carving, while others are safe.
+When you carve, the first thing that comes to mind is wood.
+We all know we need to use wood to make our projects look their best, and we buy some to get started.
+But all wood is not the same, and not all wood behaves the same.

 Red Oak has a Janka rating of 1290, which makes it more difficult to carve than mesquite.
 Janka is the industry benchmark for comparing the relative hardness of different wood species, and it is durable enough to withstand flooring use.